Krunk-Juice/Sender-Receiver---IPC/README.md

         into the second terminal and press ENTER.
 This will run the receiver process.

-    6. Once the receiver process terminates, you can check back to the first terminal to see of the sender process has terminated as well.
+    6. Once the receiver process terminates, you can check back to the first terminal to see if the sender process has terminated as well.

 Test Run: